IIT-EnergySystemModels/openTEPES/README.md

 [Installation guide](https://pascua.iit.comillas.edu/aramos/openTEPES_installation.pdf).

 There are two ways to get all the required packages under Windows.
 We recommend using the Python distribution Miniconda.
-If you don't want to use it or already have an existing Python installation, you can also download the required packages on your own.
+If you do not want to use it or already have an existing Python installation, you can also download the required packages on your own.

 ## Miniconda (recommended)

-1. [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Choose the 64-bit installer if possible.

    1. During the installation procedure, keep both checkboxes "modify the PATH" and "register Python" selected!
-If only higher Python versions are available, you can switch to a specific Python version by typing `conda install python==<version>`
+If only higher Python versions are available, you can switch to a specific Python version by typing `conda install python==<version>`.
    2. **Remark:** if Anaconda or Miniconda was installed previously, please check that Python is registered in the environment variables.

 2. **Packages and Solver**:

    1. Launch a new Anaconda prompt (or terminal in any IDE)
    2. [HiGHS](https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries) is our recommendation if you want a free and open-source solver.
-   3. Install openTEPES dependencies via:
+   3. Install openTEPES dependencies:

-   > 1. pip by `pip install openTEPES`
+   > 1. via pip: `pip install openTEPES`
-   > 2. uv by `uv pip install -r requirements.lock`
+   > 2. via uv: `uv pip install -r requirements.lock`

 Continue at [Get Started](#get-started).